Computing isogenies from modular equations in genus two: Introduction

+From a geometric point of view, we compute $\ell$-isogenies in arbitrary dimension~$g$ as follows.
+Denote by~$\AAgl$ the moduli stack of p.p.~abelian schemes of dimension~$g$ endowed with the kernel of an $\ell$-isogeny, and by~$\AAg$ the moduli stack of p.p.~abelian schemes of dimension~$g$.
+Consider the map
-\item the \emph{tangent map} $d\isog\from T_0(\av)\to T_0(\av')$. \end{itemize} This relation stems from a canonical isomorphism, called the \emph{Kodaira--Spencer isomorphism}, between~$T_\av(\AAgone)$ and~$\Sym^2 T_0(\av)$.
-Therefore, in any dimension~$g$, an isogeny algorithm could run as follows. \begin{enumerate} \item Compute the deformation map by differentiating certain modular equations giving a local model of~$\AAgl$ and~$\AAg$. \item Compute~$d\isog$ from the deformation map using an explicit version of the Kodaira--Spencer isomorphism, that is, an explicit way to map a pair~$(A, w)$ where~$w$ is an element of~$\Sym^2 T_0(\av)$ to the corresponding point of~$T_A(\AAg)$ in the local model of~$\AAg$. \item Finally, attempt to reconstruct~$\isog$ itself by solving a differential system in the formal group of~$\av$ and performing a multivariate rational reconstruction.
-In this last step, the characteristic of~$k$ should be large with respect to~$\ell$, hence the condition on the characteristic in \cref{thm:main}.
-Otherwise, a standard solution is to use étaleness of the modular correspondence to lift the isogeny in characteristic~$0$, as in~\cite{joux_CountingPointsElliptic2006}, and to control the precision losses when reconstructing the isogeny.

-\begin{details} This last step is more standard, and is similar to the methods of \cite{couveignes_ComputingFunctionsJacobians2015, costa_RigorousComputationEndomorphism2019}; this is where the hypothesis on $\chr k$ appears.
-The whole method, when applied to elliptic curves, is a reformulation of Elkies's algorithm.
+Both~$\PPHI_{\ell,1}$ and~$\PPHI_{\ell,2}$ are étale maps.
+Let $\isog\from \av\to \av'$ be an $\ell$-isogeny, and let~$x,x'$ be the points of~$\AAg$ corresponding to~$A$ and~$A'$.
+Then the \emph{Kodaira--Spencer isomorphism} between~$T_x(\AAg)$ and~$\Sym^2 T_0(\av)$ yields a close relation between two maps: \begin{itemize} \item the \emph{deformation map} $\defo(\isog) \defi d {\PPHI_{\ell,2}} \circ d {\PPHI_{\ell,1}}^{-1} \from T_x(\AAg) \to T_{x'}(\AAg)$, and \item the \emph{tangent map} $d\isog\from T_0(\av)\to T_0(\av')$. \end{itemize} Therefore, in any dimension~$g$, an isogeny algorithm could run as follows. \begin{enumerate} \item Compute the deformation map by differentiating certain modular equations giving a local model of~$\AAgl$ and~$\AAg$. \item Compute~$d\isog$ from the deformation map by using an explicit version of the Kodaira--Spencer isomorphism. \item Finally, compute~$\isog$ by solving a differential system in the formal group of~$\av$ and performing a rational reconstruction, as in~\cite{couveignesComputingFunctionsJacobians2015, costaRigorousComputationEndomorphism2019}. \end{enumerate} The whole method, when applied to elliptic curves, is indeed a reformulation of Elkies's isogeny algorithm.

-As explained, in genus~$2$, if $\ell$ does not satisfy $\chr k > 8\ell+7$, the standard solution is to use étaleness of the modular correspondance to lift the isogeny in characteristic $0$, as in \cite{joux_CountingPointsElliptic2006}.
-To get a bound on complexity, one would need to control the loss of $p$-adic precision when reconstructing the isogeny.
-Provided the precision loss is small enough (as is the case in dimension~$1$), the complexity of the isogeny reconstruction is the same, except that we need to call the algorithm evaluating modular polynomials $O(\log \log_p \ell)$ times rather than just once in order to compute the lift.
-Since we are mainly interested with $\ell$ small with respect to $\chr k$ (for instance for applications to point counting), we leave that as an open question. \end{details} \end{enumerate}